 CSC applicants from the College of Science and Engineering are asked to send their completed CSC Application to the relevant participating School where they intend to undertake their PhD:

-College staff will submit to the Director of Scholarships and Student Funding by Friday 26 February 2016:
+School staff will submit to the Director of Scholarships and Student Administration by Friday 24 February 2017: